ulrikforsgren/yang_config_generator/README.md

 ## Limitations ##
  - pmod.py:
-   max-elements not handled.
+  - max-elements not handled.
-   leafref not handled.
+  - leafref not handled.
-   instance-identifier datatype not handled. bits datatype not handled. when statements not handled.
+  - instance-identifier datatype not handled.
+  - bits datatype not handled.
+  - when statements not handled.
+  - Altered/complemented restrictions of user defined datatypes (typedefs) are not collected properly.
+Fortunately not very common...
  - create_xml.py:
-   Unicode patterns used in some ieft string datatypes i.e \p{L} is replaced with a more restrictive pattern [a-zA-Z).
+  - Unicode patterns used in some ieft string datatypes i.e \p{L} is replaced with a more restrictive pattern [a-zA-Z).
-   Unicode patterns used in some ieft string datatypes i.e \p{N} is replaced with a more restrictive pattern [0-9).
+  - Unicode patterns used in some ieft string datatypes i.e \p{N} is replaced with a more restrictive pattern [0-9).
-   .* and .+ (dot) pattern is replaced with [a-z0-9]{0/1,15} to restrict the strings to be created.
+  - .* and .+ (dot) pattern is replaced with [a-z0-9]{0/1,15} to restrict the strings to be created.
-   Number of list entries created is hardcoded to 1
+  - Number of list entries created is hardcoded to 1
+ - Generic
+  - Module prefixes are not handled in a unified way.
+It is present on to elements and some datatypes.
 To futher control creation and mitigate arised issues a possibility to use functions at multiple levels have been added:
  - Generators for some datatypes e.g.: inet:ipv4-address, inet:ipv4-address, ...